FREQUENTLY ASKED QUESTIONS

 Initial Consultation

-During the free initial consultation, a professional organizer will meet with you at your residence or storage unit in the Greater Houston area.
-We will talk with you to learn your desires and goals for the space, answer questions, and hear your concerns.
-We will then assess what needs to be done to reach those goals and your organizing session will be scheduled.
+During your free initial consultation, a professional organizer will meet with you at your residence, place of business, or storage unit in the Greater Houston area.
+In some cases, we also offer virtual consultations for added convenience.
+We’ll take time to understand your goals for the space, answer your questions, and assess what needs to be done.
+If it feels like a good fit, we’ll go ahead and schedule your organizing session.

 Organizing Session